 Submit a copy of the Certificate of Eligibility issued by the Veterans Administration to the Veteran Benefits Coordinator or Advisor.

-Classes offered as correspondence courses will be certified to the Veterans Administration as distance courses and are included in the determination of full-time status of the veteran student.
-Partial housing allowance is now payable to veteran students enrolled solely in distance learning.
+Classes offered as online courses will be certified to the Veterans Administration as distance courses and are included in the determination of full-time status of the veteran student.
+Partial housing allowance is now payable to veteran students using Post 9/11 benefits enrolled solely in distance learning.

 Combat Exemption Program